On hidden cofounders

 As we close out our first institutional fundraise, I’m reflecting on what’s gotten me here in 1 piece.

-• kabusecha, a pot of which I brew religiously every day at 70 degrees celsius
+⅓ kabusecha, a pot of which I brew religiously every day at 160 degrees

-• — my hidden cofounder, and some of the unique dynamics of our relationship that have been extra supportive.
+Here are some of the unique dynamics of our relationship that have helped.

 From his recent birthday trip to Oregon

-• Even so, going single-income electively can feel like a lightning rod for marital distress and longer-term blame.
-I know many who earn more than either of us used to — and who still never feel they have enough savings.
+Even so, going single-income electively can feel like a lightning rod for marital distress and longer-term blame.

 The gratitude list